Diversity in the workplace

 - GOV.UK - Disability employment rights

-- EmployAbility - Assists disabled students and graduates into employment
+- EmployAbility - NEW: Careers Partnership with EmployAbility to support disabled students and graduates

 - Equality and Human Rights Commission - Employing people with disabilities and what the law requires an employer to do